LegendaryArtichoke/Cards/README.md

 # Sample program

 I've made a blackjack sample program that I coded using this library... have fun using it and exploring the way I implement cards.c library functions!
+The game is played with 8 decks and the 3 available commands are HIT, STAND and EXIT.

 # In conclusion